hazelcast/hazelcast-jet-reference-manual/docs/030_Hazelcast_Jet_101_-Word_Counting_Batch_Job/01_Modeling_Word_Count_in_terms_of_a_DAG.md

 it.

-When run in a cluster, Jet will instantiate a replica of the whole DAG on each node, so in total there will be two source processors, four tokenizers, and so on.
+When run in a cluster, Jet will instantiate a replica of the whole DAG on each node.
+On a two-member cluster there will be two source processors, four tokenizers, and so on.
 The trickiest part is the partitioned edge between tokenizer and accumulator: each accumulator is supposed to receive its own subset of words.
 That means that, for example, a word emitted from